Buy Now, Pay Later Programs Help Consumers and Merchants Alike

 While the service took root in e-commerce, providers are beginning to branch out to in-store retail as well, though the customer experience of applying at the register can be more complicated.

 Another Innovation Accelerated by COVID-19

 Buy-now, pay-later programs were already gaining popularity before the COVID-19 pandemic began.
 Oliver Wyman estimates that leading providers accounted for roughly $20 billion in transaction volume in 2019, with some providers more than doubling volumes year-over-year.
-The recession is likely to push more retailers to consider BNPL programs, which offer advantages for consumers and merchants alike.
+Last year’s recession, however, may have pushed more retailers to consider BNPL programs.

 For consumers, BNPL programs, unlike ordinary credit cards, offer a defined period of payments leading to a zero balance.
 With a credit card, by contrast, a $1,000 charge could take years to pay off if only the minimum payment were made each month.
 What’s more, many BNPL services allow customers to choose their repayment term — from three to 12 months or longer.
 Other providers have a fixed structure — typically four payments over six weeks.

 Merchants often opt to pick up the interest payments as an incentive to buy, reducing or eliminating the cost for consumers.
 Some merchants view this subsidy as a marketing expense, similar to a discount code.

 The programs tend to appeal especially to shoppers who don’t like to carry balances on credit cards.
 Millennials have been the biggest users so far, both because they are typically more tech-savvy than older shoppers and because, as a group that came of age during the Great Recession, they tend to be wary of credit card debt.